 ED 625 Advanced Study in Education (3.00 cr.)

-Prerequisite: Written permission of the adviser or chair is required.
+Prerequisite: Written permission of the adviser or the department chair.
 Individual projects geared to specific needs or interests of students.
 Specific requirements related to each independent study will be approved on an individual basis.